Arago spot: History

 At the beginning of the 19th century, the idea that light does not simply propagate along straight lines gained traction.
 Thomas Young published his double-slit experiment in 1807.
 The original Arago spot experiment was carried out a decade later and was the deciding experiment on the question of whether light is a particle or a wave.
 It is thus an example of an experimentum crucis.

 At that time, many favored Isaac Newton's corpuscular theory of light, among them the theoretician Siméon Denis Poisson.
 In 1818 the French Academy of Sciences launched a competition to explain the properties of light, where Poisson was one of the members of the judging committee.
 The civil engineer Augustin-Jean Fresnel entered this competition by submitting a new wave theory of light.

 Poisson studied Fresnel's theory in detail and, being a supporter of the particle theory of light, looked for a way to prove it wrong.
 Poisson thought that he had found a flaw when he argued that a consequence of Fresnel's theory was that there would exist an on-axis bright spot in the shadow of a circular obstacle, where there should be complete darkness according to the particle theory of light.
 This prediction was seen as an absurd consequence of the wave theory, and the failure of that prediction should be a strong argument to reject Fresnel's theory.

 However, the head of the committee, Dominique-François-Jean Arago, decided to actually perform the experiment.
 He molded a 2 mm metallic disk to a glass plate with wax.
-He succeeded in observing the predicted spot, which convinced most scientists of the wave nature of light and gave Fresnel the win.
+He succeeded in observing the predicted spot, confirming Fresnel's prediction.

 Arago later noted that the phenomenon (later known as "Poisson's spot" or the "spot of Arago") had already been observed by Delisle and Maraldi a century earlier.

 Although Arago's experimental result was overwhelming evidence in favor of the wave theory, a century later, in conjunction with the birth of quantum mechanics (and first suggested in one of Albert Einstein's Annus Mirabilis papers), it became understood that light (as well as all forms of matter and energy) must be described as both a particle and a wave (wave–particle duality).
 However the particle associated with electromagnetic waves, the photon, has nothing in common with the particles imagined in the corpuscular theory that had been dominant before the rise of the wave theory and Arago's powerful demonstration.
-Unlike attempts of the corpuscular theory to explain the propagation of light, the properties of photons have no role in explaining phenomena such as diffraction and interference; these are examples of light propagation strictly dependent on its wave character.
+Before the advent of quantum theory in the late 1920s, only the wave nature of light could explain phenomena such as diffraction and interference.
+Today it is known that a diffraction pattern appears through the mosaic-like buildup of bright spots caused by single photons, as predicted by Dirac's quantum theory.
+With increasing light intensity the bright dots in the mosaic diffraction pattern just assemble faster.
+In contrast, the wave theory predicts the formation of an extended continuous pattern whose overall brightness increases with light intensity.